Q. What is a “shadow” visit? Are there set “shadow" visit dates throughout the school year? Are they important in the admission process?

 A. Many of our students from Midtown and communities beyond find that the commute is made easier by the fact that the trip to school and back is a “reverse commute” in the morning and the trip down Riverside Drive, Lewis Avenue, or the other major north-south streets is very easy.
 We also provide bus service for Midtown in the morning and at 5:30 p.m.

 Q. What is the student-faculty ratio at Holland Hall?

-A. In the PreSchool, classes regularly have 14-16 students with a full-time teacher and full-time assistant (7:1 ).
-Kindergarten-Grade 3 have classes of 18-20 with a full-time teacher and full-time assistant (9:1).
+A. In the Preschool, classes regularly have 14-16 students with a full-time teacher and full-time assistant (7:1).
+Kindergarten-1st Grade have classes of 18-20 with a full-time teacher and full-time assistant (9:1).
+2nd and 3rd Grade has classes of 18-20 with three full-time teachers and two full-time assistants.
 The average class size in the Middle School is 16 students, while it is 12 students in the Upper School.

 Q. What is the average faculty tenure at Holland Hall?